spassvogel/gilles-game/docs/thoughts.md

     Can interact to loot items
     possible properties:
     - title: translation key shown in the dialog

+    #### Tile types
+    Tiles in a tileset can receive a `type` property.
+Those are mapped to an object called `tileTypes` in the scene controller.
+In this object the gid (global id) is stored

 ### Loot caches
 - [x] Implement take all